Vivek1258/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 by a dedicated model management API that is available by HTTP/REST or GRPC protocol, or by the C API.

-From above architecture diagram, The model repository is a file-system based repository of the models that Triton Inference Server will make available for a deployment.
+The model repository is a file-system based repository of the models that Triton Inference Server will make available for a deployment.

-On IBM® z16™ and later (running Linux on IBM Z or IBM® z/OS® Container Extensions (IBM zCX)), With Triton Inference server 2.33.0 python backend for IBM Snap ML or custom backend like ONNX-MLIR will leverage new inference acceleration capabilities that transparently target the IBM Integrated Accelerator for AI through the
+On IBM® z16™ and later (running Linux on IBM Z or IBM® z/OS® Container Extensions (IBM zCX)), With Triton Inference server 2.48.0 python backend for IBM Snap ML or custom backend like ONNX-MLIR will leverage new inference acceleration capabilities that transparently target the IBM Integrated Accelerator for AI through the